chase-seibert/old-blog/_posts/2017-05-26-react-native-six-months-in.md

 # Question marks

 In my mind, the biggest open question is around how these mobile native platforms continue to evolve.
-Both Android and iOS have there developer conferences this time of year.
+Both Android and iOS have their developer conferences this time of year.
 Neither are expected to announce anything ground breaking in terms of how we build apps.
 This is a natural trend as the platforms mature; there is less interesting stuff to do.
 This happened to the PC operating